Zhou Shuguang

-Zhou Shuguang (周曙光), also known as Zuola, is a Taiwanese blogger and citizen journalist.
+Zhou Shuguang (周曙光), also known as Zuola, is a Chinese-born Taiwanese blogger and citizen journalist.
 He has become known for traveling around China to document injustice done to citizens.

 Biography

-Zhou was born near Shaoshan in Hunan Province.
+Zhou was born near Shaoshan in Hunan province.
 He has been writing a blog documenting many sensitive issues in China, such as freedom of speech, Tibet, nail houses and government censorship of the media.
 His blog has attracted a lot of interest in China and as such the authorities have tried to shut it down on several occasions.
 However, Zhou hosts his blog from servers in the United States to get around the blocks.
 "I don’t feel like I’m in danger because what I’m doing is legal", Zhou states.
 Zhou advocates further reform in China and travels around the country documenting cases of injustice.
 During a visit to Hong Kong in 2007, he described it as a "harmonious society".

 Zhou is mentioned as a prominent blogger in foreign media.
 He was invited to attend the Deutsche Welle citizen journalist awards on November 27, 2008, but was prevented from doing so.

 On June 4, 2018, Zhou received Taiwanese nationality.